Integration of immigrants: Integration and radicalization

-In the wake of the 2015 European migrant crisis, a debate began on how society should deal with immigration and integration in light of the large number of refugees and migrants and incidents such as numerous racist attacks on refugee homes and sexual assaults on an estimated 1,200 women on 2015–16 New Year's Eve sexual assaults in Germany.
-As a result, general security measures and police presence in inner-city areas were significantly increased in Cologne and other cities, especially on New Year's Eve.

 Following a series of attacks and assassinations in July 2016, political discussions arose, on the one hand mainly with regard to the prevention of radicalisation and terrorist attacks, especially by Islamist terrorism, and on the other hand with regard to the everyday nature of certain crimes, such as groping in crowds and sexual harassment in outdoor swimming pools.

 Marwan Abou-Taam, an Islamic scholar working for the State Criminal Police Office of Rhineland-Palatinate, believes that the third generation of Muslim immigrants, who experience rejection both from their parents and from the German majority society, are particularly susceptible to extremism.
 In France, there is an ongoing debate about the causes of the emergence of parallel societies and radicalisation in the suburbs – the so-called Banlieues.
 In 2012, political scientist Gilles Kepel told the Neue Zürcher Zeitung that, given the situation in the suburbs, a "quantum leap in educational policy" was necessary, which would give all school leavers at least a real chance of finding work.
 In 2016, he told the Tages-Anzeiger that the "poorly integrated, unemployed Muslim youth of the French suburbs" represented a recruiting potential for jihadism.
 However, after the 2016 Brussels bombings, Islam researcher Olivier Roy put forward the theory that radicalisation is not the result of failed integration; young men are making a radical break with their parents' generation and consider themselves 'better' Muslims than their parents.
 There is also a "fascination with suicide" and "fantasies of violence" among young people.